jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - evaluate the effectiveness of the attack
   - Orgs have adapted this model for cybersecurity: Lockheed Martin created the **Cyber Kill Chain** framework including seven ordered stages of an attack:
     - **reconnaissance**: attackers gather info on the target
-    - **weaponize**: attackers identify an exploit that the target is vulnerable to, along with methods to send the exploit
+    - **weaponization**: attackers identify an exploit that the target is vulnerable to, along with methods to send the exploit
     - **delivery**: attackers send the weapon to the target via phishing attacks, malicious email attachments, compromised websites, or other common social engineering methods
     - **exploitation**: the weapon exploits a vulnerability on the target system
     - **installation**: code that exploits the vulnerability then installs malware with a backdoor allowing attacker remote access